-Managing your web pageMembers can log in to edit your own web page, insert links to your Facebook, Twitter and own web site, enter all markets you attend, upload photos etc.
+Managing your web pageMembers can log in to edit your own web page.
+Display information and pictures about your business and your products.
+Insert links to your Facebook, Twitter and own web site, enter all markets you attend.

 The Membership Package

-.
 If you know of a supplier who could be useful to members but is not already on the list, please let us know and we will get in touch.

 The Stallholder's Toolkit

 We have also developed a stallholders 'toolkit' of information which gives you ideas and advice to improve your business and encourage shoppers to buy from you.

 - Selling at Farmers' Markets – Prospective stallholders should start here.
 Farmers' markets can make for a good business and be great fun.
 It can be really satisfying to meet the people who eat or use your produce and to get their feedback.
 We want to encourage you to develop your ideas but also to make sure they are realistic.
 There are over 400 stallholders already selling at Kent’s farmers’ markets, so if you are going to develop a successful business, you need to think through how you will fit in and whether your can make money from your ideas and skills: this document is designed to help you think through the process.